 There is a 1.5% credit card processing fee on the total sale of each item that is purchased using a credit card.

-Editor is not responsible for items lost or damaged due to theft, fire, or flood.
+Editor is not responsible for items damaged while on the sales floor; items lost due to theft; and items damaged or lost due to fire, earthquake or flood.